 Today, there are several stablecoins to choose from.
 But by far the most popular and widely traded is tether (USDT), issued by a company of the same name.
 Of the three or four main stablecoin models, Tether follows the I.O.U. model, where virtual coins are supposed to represent actual money and be redeemable at any time.
 It all sounds well and good, but for one thing: There is no evidence to suggest Tether is fully backed.

 Currently, there are 1.9 billion tethers in circulation.
 (Note: I originally wrote this article in January 2019.
-As of June 2021, there are now more than 60 billion tethers in circulation, according to Tether’s Transparency page.)
+As of December 2021, there are more than 75 billion tethers in circulation, according to Tether’s Transparency page.)
 That means, there should be a corresponding $1.9 billion tucked away in one or more bank accounts somewhere.
 Bitfinex, the crypto exchange closely linked to Tether, claims the money exists, but has yet to provide an official audit to support those claims.
 (We have seen snapshots of bank account balances at certain points in time, but these are not full audits.)

 More troubling, the issuance of tethers correlates with the rapid run up in price of bitcoin from April to December 2017 when bitcoin peaked at nearly $20,000.
 If authorities were to step in and freeze the bank accounts underlying tether, it is hard to guess what impact that could have on crypto markets at large.

 A timeline of events reveals a full picture of the controversy surrounding Tether and Bitfinex.

 2012 — iFinex Inc., the company that is to become the parent company of Bitfinex and Tether, is founded in Hong Kong.
 (Like its parent company DigFinex, iFinex is registered in the British Virgin Islands.
 An org chart from NY AG court filings is here.)